iracic82/Universal-DDI-and-Asset-Insights-for-Application-Migration-and-Modernization/02-nios-x-and-dtc/assignment.md

 ⸻

 4. Click Next
-5. Select the appropriate pool that we created in the one of previous steps and keep the settins as you see below
+5. Select the appropriate pool that we created in the one of previous steps and keep the settings as you see below

 ![Screenshot 2025-07-21 at 12.03.54.png](https://play.instruqt.com/assets/tracks/mvbwpzb5c9dc/0fcfd48e709529e40de6985f0d841222/assets/Screenshot%202025-07-21%20at%2012.03.54.png)